dalaing/type-systems/README.md

 In the longer term I want to:

+- play around with proving various PLT theorems (progress, preservation, normalization) by using a similar set of techniques in Coq
+    - I have already approximated some of this with QuickCheck over in `little-languages`
 - play around with compilation to LLVM
 - play around with affine types
 - play around with session types